Barrow A.F.C.: Football League years

-Return to non-league competition
+Return to non-League competition

 To gain access to the Northern Premier League, the club had to promise to remove the speedway track from Holker Street (although it remained until 1974).
 Barrow struggled in the league, with limited financial resources.
-The club were invited to join the new Alliance Premier League in 1979, the first national division in non-league football.
-Barrow won the Lancashire FA Challenge Trophy in 1981 (their first success as a non-league club since winning the Lancashire Combination in 1921), but were relegated two years later.
+The club were invited to join the new Alliance Premier League in 1979, the first national division in non-League football.
+Barrow won the Lancashire FA Challenge Trophy in 1981 (their first success as a non-League club since winning the Lancashire Combination in 1921), but were relegated two years later.
 They won the Northern Premier League title the following season under manager Vic Halom, but were relegated again by 1986.
-The club hired Ray Wilkie as a manager just before relegation, and Wilkie led Barrow to their most successful period to date in non-league football.
+The club hired Ray Wilkie as a manager just before relegation, and Wilkie led Barrow to their most successful period to date in non-League football.

-After a number of near-misses, the club was promoted back to the renamed Vauxhall Conference in 1988–89 after their Northern Premier League championship.
-Driven by Colin Cowperthwaite, holder of club records for appearances and goals, Barrow had two respectable finishes in the conference: 10th in 1989–90 and 14th the following season.
+After a number of near-misses, the club did promote to the renamed Football Conference in 1988–89 after their Northern Premier League championship.
+Driven by Colin Cowperthwaite, holder of club records for appearances and goals, Barrow had two respectable finishes in the Conference: 10th in 1989–90 and 14th the following season.
 In addition to league success, Wilkie had a number of successful cup runs.
 Barrow reached the 1988 FA Trophy semi-final, losing to Enfield after two replays: the first at Aggborough, Kidderminster and the second at Marston Road, Stafford.
-The first leg, at Holker Street, attracted 6,002 supporters (a club non-league record).
+The first leg, at Holker Street, attracted 6,002 supporters (a club non-League record).
 Enfield won the first leg 2–1, and Barrow won the second 1–0.
 Enfield went on to win the trophy against Telford United in a replay at the Hawthorns in West Bromwich after a goalless draw in the final at Wembley.
 Barrow reached the first round of the FA Cup the following season, losing 3–1 to Rotherham United.

-They won the 1990 FA Trophy, their first major trophy as a non-league club, defeating Leek Town in the final at Wembley.
+They won the 1990 FA Trophy, their first major trophy as a non-League club, defeating Leek Town in the final at Wembley.
 Kenny Gordon, not ordinarily a goal-scorer, scored the first and third goals in his final game for his hometown club before emigrating to Australia.
 Other notable members of the squad included Kenny Lowe, who was sold to Barnet for £40,000 (a club record at the time) after the final.
-The following season (benefiting from direct entry to the first round), Barrow made the third round of the FA Cup for the first time as a non-league club before losing 1–0 away to Third Division high-fliers Bolton Wanderers.
+The following season (benefiting from direct entry to the first round), Barrow made the third round of the FA Cup for the first time as a non-League club before losing 1–0 away to Third Division high-fliers Bolton Wanderers.

 Wilkie was forced to step down during the 1991–92 season due to health problems.
-Barrow were relegated back to the Northern Premier League and Cowperthwaite retired after fifteen seasons with the club, 704 appearances and 282 goals.
+Barrow were returned through relegation to the Northern Premier League and Cowperthwaite retired after fifteen seasons with the club, 704 appearances and 282 goals.
 Wilkie died in December 1992 at age 56, and the road outside the Holker Street ground was later named Wilkie Road in his honour.